kvhnuke/vue-chrome-hmr/README.md

 ## Abstract

-This is a demo project to see if we can get Vue DevTools and HRM working in a Chrome extension.
+This is a demo project to see if we can get Vue DevTools and HMR working in a Chrome extension.

 A chrome extension is essentially HTML and JavaScript files that have access to the Browser API so you can interact with tabs, bookmarks, etc: